 - the Technical Delegate

 - the Referee

 - the Chief of Race

 - The course setter is designated by the Jury of the competition (if he is not chosen by the FIS).
-Before setting the parallel course, he must conduct an inspection and study of the course in the presence of the Jury and those responsible for the course (the Chief of Race and the chief of course).
+Before setting the parallel course, he must conduct an inspection and study of the course in the presence of the Jury and those responsible for the course.